By Sean Michael Ragan

 Step 8: Final Assembly

-- Remove the washer and nut from the phono jack and thread it from inside the case through the hole you drilled in Step 1.
+• Remove the washer and nut from the phone jack and thread it from inside the case through the hole you drilled in Step 1.

-- Put the washer over the threads and tighten the nut down from outside the case, to secure the jack.
+• To secure the jack, put the washer over the threads and tighten the nut down from outside the case.
 Finger-tight is fine.

-- Attach a 9V battery to the clip, pad it with a scrap of bubble wrap, and stuff it in the case before sealing up.
+• Attach a 9V battery to the clip, pad it with a scrap of bubble wra, and stuff it in the case before sealing up.

-Turn your radio on again, pick it up, and walk away from the bench untill the signal fails.
-Mine was loud and clear to about 30 feet.
+Turn your radio on again, pick it up and walk away from the bench until the signal fails.
+Mine was loud and clear to about 30'.